Understanding the GPU tool

 - Click on the Admin button for your Grid account.

 Optimizing your scripts can be a difficult task.
-The following are some ideas on where to look for help:
+Here's some general ideas on where to look for help:

 - If you are using third-party software, look into their documentation or their community forum.